-SB 255 S1 LINE-OF-DUTY DEATH BENEFIT AMENDMENTS (Owens, Derrin R.)
+SB 255 LINE-OF-DUTY DEATH BENEFIT AMENDMENTS (Owens, Derrin R.)

-Anticipated Fiscal Impact: no direct appropriation if the state participates in public safety trust fund and \$4,920 if they do not.
+Anticipated Fiscal Impact: no direct appropriation if employer participates in PS risk pool, and \$4,920 if they do not.

 This bill would require a public employer to provide health, dental and vision benefits to the spouse and dependents of a fallen public safety officer killed in the line of duty.
 Health benefits are already provided to fallen officer families through this statute, and this bill adds dental and vision benefits.
 This bill requires that these families pay no premium share and to be eligible to remain on the insurance coverage until the surviving spouse is eligible for Medicare and any children are age 26.
-The bill removes the 12-month limit for the employer obligation to pay for this benefit and allows for participation in the public safety trust fund.